 - Parents/caregivers are not permitted on the ice (and are asked not to interact with their child during the instruction time, this is distracting for the child, the instructor and the other children in the group).
 However, a caregiver must remain on site during the lesson.

-- Any questions should be directed to your child's instructor at the end of session or during free time.
+- Any questions can be directed to your child's instructor, or the Head Instructor, at the end of the session.

-Class DescriptionPlease note: Due to insurance and safety concerns, All skaters under 18 are required to wear a CSA approved helmet with a face mask/face guard and chin strap while on the ice.
+Class DescriptionPlease note: Due to insurance and safety concerns, All skaters are required to wear a CSA approved helmet, and all skaters under 18 must have a face mask/face guard and chin strap while on the ice.

 Beginner Levels (ages 3 and up): This program is designed for children who skate with assistance or can not getup after falling.
 Whether children are skating for the first time, have minimal experience, or just wish to advance their current skating skills, this program is a fun and exciting opportunity.
 The participants will begin with basic skills and advance as much as possible.
 Games and toys will be used to motivate skaters.
 The classes are instructed by experienced and caring instructors.
 For the first few weeks, children may not skate for the whole 45 minutes, time on ice will be determined based on skill development at the discretion of the head instructor.
 The minimum class time is 25 minutes.
 Children in these classes should be comfortable doing activities without their parent/caregiver.